vinay-codess/policy/TERMS.md

 # NutriWise Terms & Conditions

 ## Acceptance
-- By downloading or using NutriSense, you agree to these Terms.
+- By downloading or using NutriSense Ai, you agree to these Terms.
 - If you do not agree, do not use the app.

 ## Service Description